 ggshield secret scan docker <IMAGE_NAME>

 Unlike all our other commands you have seen so far, scanning a CI requires you to be working within a pipeline.
-This command can help you quickly test for secrets before build steps are triggered.
-To scan the set of commits pushed that triggered the CI pipeline, use:
+This is not intended to be run locally.
+It is designed to scan the set of pushed commits that triggered the CI pipeline build, be it from a push or a pull request.

 Secret Ignore